Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: Results on the effectiveness of bubble curtains

-In general, there is good agreement between the simulations and the semi-analytical model.
-Deviations are mainly observed at very early times ($\tilde{t}\lesssim 2$) when the semi-analytical model overestimates the effectiveness, but a nearly perfect correspondence is observed at later times.
-The difference at early times can be explained by the approximations used in the model.
-Firstly, at $\tilde{t}$ = 0, the curtain region is assumed to be well mixed and homogeneous $\tilde{\bar{\rho}}_{\pl}(\tilde{t} = 0) = (\rd + 1)/2$.
-However, on the left side of the gate at $t=0$, $\tilde{\bar{\rho}}_{\pl}(\tilde{t}=0)=1$ in the simulations.
-Secondly, we assumed that the densities in the control volumes $\f1$, $\pl$ and $\s 1$ are well mixed from $\tilde{t}=0$ but, in the simulations, this process takes some time (typically $\tilde{t}/\tilde{\tau}_{mix}\approx 1$).
-For cases with higher values of $\Fr$, the discrepancy at initial times tends to be smaller due to the large inertia of the curtain, which causes vigorous mixing.
-In fact, at early times, both simulations and the semi-analytical model with large $\Fr$ values result in negative $E$ values.
-These negative values are due to the enhanced transport of salt water toward the freshwater side by the bubble screen when its mixing capacity is sufficiently strong.
-The general good agreement between the semi-analytical model and the simulations allows us to further study the time evolution of the effectiveness using the semi-analytical model.
+In general, both the simulations and the semi-analytical model show similar trends, and the colour correspondence between both sets of curves shows that there is also overall good quantitative agreement for similar values of $\Fr$.
+A more detailed quantitative comparison at early times ($\tilde{t}\lesssim 2$) is difficult to interpret because of differences between the simulations and the semi-analytical model.
+Firstly, in the semi-analytical model at $\tilde{t}$ = 0, it is assumed that the curtain region is well mixed and homogeneous $\tilde{\bar{\rho}}_{\pl}(\tilde{t} = 0) = (\rd + 1)/2$.
+However, in the simulations, on the freshwater side of the gate at $t=0$, $\tilde{\bar{\rho}}_{\pl}(\tilde{t}=0)=1$.
+Secondly, the semi-analytical model assumes that the densities in the control volumes $\f1$, $\pl$ and $\s 1$ are well mixed from $\tilde{t}=0$ but, in the simulations, this process takes some time (typically $\tilde{t}/\tilde{\tau}_{mix}\approx 1$).
+Finally, we observe that there are strong temporal fluctuations in the simulations that are not included in the semi-analytical model.
+We still note that, at early times, both simulations and the semi-analytical model with large $\Fr$ values result in negative $E$ values.
+These negative values are due to the enhanced transport of salt water toward the freshwater side due to the stronger mixing by the bubble curtain.
+The general good agreement between the semi-analytical model and the simulations allows us to further study the time evolution of the effectiveness using the semi-analytical model, and a more detailed comparison for later times is given below.